-Section 12.24.
+Section 12.23.
 Partnership Agreement.
 If the Department and State Reform Office impose a partnership agreement on the Academy, the Academy shall work collaboratively with the Department, the State Reform Office and other partners to implement the partnership agreement.
 In the event that a provision in the partnership agreement is inconsistent with a provision in this Contract, this Contract shall control.

-Section 12.25.
+Section 12.24.
 Statewide Safety Information Policy.
 The Academy shall adopt and adhere to the statewide school safety information policy required under section 1308 of the Code, MCL 380.1308.
 The statewide school safety information policy may also address Academy procedures for reporting incidents involving possession of a dangerous weapon as required under section 1313 of the Code, MCL 380.1313.

-Section 12.26.
+Section 12.25.
 Criminal Incident Reporting Obligation.
-Within twenty-four (24) hours after an incident occurs, the Academy shall provide a report to the Michigan State Police, in a form and manner prescribed by State Police, either of the following: (i) an incident involving a crime that must be reported under section 1310A(2) of the Code, MCL 380.1310A(2); or (ii) an incident, if known to the Academy, involving the attempted commission of a crime that must be reported under section 1310A(2) of the Code, MCL 380.1310A(2); or (iii) an incident, if known to the Academy, involving the attempted commission of a crime that must be reported under section 1310A(2) of the Code, MCL 380.1310A(2).
+Within twenty-four (24) hours after an incident occurs, the Academy shall provide a report to the Michigan State Police, in a form and manner prescribed by State Police, either of the following: (i) an incident involving a crime that must be reported under section 1310A(2) of the Code, MCL 380.1310A(2); or (ii) an incident, if known to the Academy, involving the attempted commission of a crime that must be reported under section 1310A(2) of the Code, MCL 380.1310A(2).
 Failure to comply may result in the Academy being ineligible to receive any school safety grants from the Michigan State Police for the fiscal year in which the noncompliance is discovered by State Police.

-Section 12.27.
+Section 12.26.
 Academy Emergency Operations Plan.

-(a) Beginning in the 2019-2020 school year, and at least biennially thereafter, the Academy shall, in conjunction with at least 1 law enforcement agency having jurisdiction over the Academy, conduct either (i) a review of the Academy's emergency operations plan, including a review of the vulnerability assessment; or (ii) a review of the Academy's statewide school safety information policy, as applicable.
+(a) Beginning in the 2019-2020 school year, and at least biennially thereafter, the Academy shall, in conjunction with at least 1 law enforcement agency having jurisdiction over the

+Academy, conduct either (i) a review of the Academy's emergency operations plan, including a review of the vulnerability assessment; or (ii) a review of the Academy's statewide school safety information policy, as applicable.

 (b) Not later than January 1, 2020, the Academy shall either (i) develop an emergency operations plan for each school building, including recreational structure or athletic field, operated by the Academy with input from the public; or (ii) adopt a statewide school safety information policy under section 1308 of the Code, MCL 380.1308.
-The emergency operations plan or statewide school safety information policy shall comply with section 1308B(3) of the Code, MCL 380.1308B(3).
+The emergency operations plan or statewide school safety information policy shall comply with section 1308b(3) of the Code, MCL 380.1308b(3).
 Within thirty (30) days, the Academy shall provide to the Department, in a form and manner determined by the Department, notice of the adoption of an emergency operations plan or the completion of an emergency operations plan review, as applicable.

-Section 12.28.
+Section 12.27.
 School Safety Liaison.
-The Academy Board shall designate a liaison to work with the School Safety Commission created under Section 5 of the Comprehensive School Safety Plan Act created under Public Act 548 of 2018, MCL 28.805 and the Office of School Safety created under MCL 28.681.
+The Academy Board shall designate a liaison to work with the School Safety Commission created under Section 5 of the Comprehensive School Safety Plan Act created under Public Act 548 of 2018, MCL 28.801 et seq., and the Office of School Safety created under MCL 28.681.
 The Liaison shall be an individual employed or assigned to regularly and continuously work under contract in the school operated by the Academy.
 The Liaison shall work with the School Safety Commission and the Office of School Safety to identify mode practices for determining school safety measures.